-- Preheat your oven to 325 F. Butter and flour a bundt cake pan, or butter a 9x13" sheet pan.
+- Preheat your oven to 325 F. Oil and flour a bundt cake pan, or butter a 9x13" sheet pan.

-- Place the flour, sugar, baking powder, salt, cut butter and vegetable oil into the bowl of a stand mixer fitted with a paddle attachment, or into a large mixing bowl to use a hand mixer.
+- Place the flour, sugar, baking powder, salt, and cut butter into the bowl of a stand mixer fitted with a paddle attachment, or into a large mixing bowl to use a hand mixer.

-- On low speed, combine the ingredients until they look like a gravel.
+- On low speed, combine the ingredients until they look like gravel.

 - Stir in the eggs, one at a time, scraping the sides of the bowl after each addition.

 - Add the sour cream, buttermilk, oil, and rum, and stir until just combined.

 - Pour the batter into the prepared cake pan and bake for 55 minutes to 65 minutes until a tester comes out clean.
 Remove from the oven and prepare the rum-soaking glaze.

 - In a saucepan over medium heat, melt the butter, water, and sugar together.
 Stir and cook until the sugar is dissolved, then cook an additional 4-5 minutes until the syrup thickens slightly.
 Remove from the heat and stir in the rum.